 Telstar 19 Vantage is a commercial satellite operated by Telesat Canada Ltd. (BCE, Inc.) (Canada) for the purpose of communications.

-Constructed by Space Systems/Loral (USA), it was launched into space on 22 July 2018 using Falcon 9 as the launch vehicle from Cape Canaveral.
+Constructed by Space Systems/Loral (USA), it was launched into space using Falcon 9 as the launch vehicle from Cape Canaveral on 22 July 2018.
 Telstar 19 Vantage orbits around the Earth as a GEO satellite.

-Compare Telstar 19 Vantage with Intelsat 904 from USA.
+Compare Telstar 19 Vantage with Galaxy-30 from USA.

-Compare Telstar 19 Vantage with Sicral 2/Syracuse 3C from France/Italy.
+Compare Telstar 19 Vantage with Sky Muster 2 from Australia.

 Get more insights from these satellite datasets